Table of Contents

 This measures the time between when code review(s) have begun and when a PR is merged.
 The first comment of a code review will change the pull request state to "In Review" and begin review time.

-• The first comment on a PR will need to be from any user who did not create the PR.
-LinearB does not recognize comments by the user who created the PR when changing from pickup time to review time.
+- The first comment on a PR will need to be from any user who did not create the PR.
+LinearB does ignores comments made by the user who created the PR when changing from pickup time to review time.

 What is Deploy Time?